ozzie-lam/rebyte-docs/guide/teams/access-control.md

 # Access Control

-Rebyte is built with fine-grained access control from day one.
-You can control the visibility of your agents, data, app, and other resources in Rebyte.
-We believe this is critical to enable collaboration and sharing AI applications in enterprise environments.
+Rebyte is built with fine-grained access control.
+You can control the visibility of your agents, knowledge, apps and other resources in Rebyte.
+We believe that this is of vital importance for collaboration and sharing AI applications in enterprise environments.

-## types of accounts
+## Types of Accounts

 In Rebyte, there are two types of accounts: Personal and Team.

 We have designed corresponding permission rules for the core functions of the Rebyte system: agent, knowledge, and app.

-## personal accounts
+## Personal Accounts

-Personal accounts are aimed at individual users, who can develop agents and applications that meet their needs or use applications provided in the Rebyte community.
+Personal accounts are for individual users, who can develop agents and applications the way they like and use applications in the Rebyte community.

-For personal accounts, upgrading to a pro account allows the sharing of agents, knowledge, and apps with other users for viewing and use.
+For personal accounts, upgrading to a "pro" account allows the sharing of agents, knowledge, and apps with other users so that they can view and use.

-Sharing an agent means others can view the agent you have created, including its workflow and dataset.
+Sharing an agent means others can view the agent you have created, including its workflow and datasets.
 However, they cannot run or modify it.
-If another user wants to use it, they can clone the agent into their own account to modify and run.
+If another user wants to use it, they can clone the agent into their own account to run and make adjustments.

 Sharing knowledge allows other users to view the content in your knowledge base.